 We’re a team of compliance officers, lawyers, data scientists, and technologists united by the goal of helping you know your business so well that you not only comply with your obligations, but anticipate your future exposure.
 We combine decades of experience for actionable insights that are built into the platform.

 Brian has a wide breadth of regulatory compliance experience including derivatives exchanges, market investigations, clearinghouse compliance, and registered brokerage businesses.
-He earned an undergraduate degree in Economics from the University of Illinois and a Juris Doctor degree from DePaul University, and is currently pursuing his MBA at the University of Chicago’s Booth School of Business.
+He earned an undergraduate degree in Economics from the University of Illinois, a Juris Doctor degree from DePaul University, and an MBA from the University of Chicago’s Booth School of Business.

 Aaron has deep experience in marketplaces, working both as a floor and electronic trader in multiple asset classes at each of the major Chicago exchanges.
 Aaron earned an undergraduate degree in Finance from the University of Illinois and an MBA from the University of Chicago’s Booth School of Business.